awsdocs/aws-iot-docs/iotfleethubguide/aws-iot-monitor-user-getting-started-first-alarm.md

-# Create your first alarm<a name="aws-iot-monitor-user-getting-started-first-alarm"></a>
+# Creating your first alarm<a name="aws-iot-monitor-user-getting-started-first-alarm"></a>

 This topic walks you through the steps to create a simple Fleet Hub for AWS IoT Device Management alarm\.

-**Prerequisites**
+## Prerequisites<a name="aws-iot-monitor-user-getting-started-first-alarm-prerequisites"></a>
 + A Fleet Hub application associated with an AWS IoT Core account that contains devices \(things\)\.
 + An account in your organization that has permissions to use the Fleet Hub application\.

+## Creating your first alarm<a name="aws-iot-monitor-user-getting-started-first-alarm-steps"></a>

 **Create your first Fleet Hub alarm**

 1. Navigate to your Fleet Hub application\.

 1. If you want to target a specific set of devices, create a query\.
-For instructions on how to create a simple query, see [Create your first query](aws-iot-monitor-user-getting-started-first-query.md)\.
+For instructions on how to create a simple query, see [Creating your first query](aws-iot-monitor-user-getting-started-first-query.md)\.
 If you don't create a query, your alarm will apply to all of the devices in your fleet\.

 1. On the default dashboard page, choose **Create alarm**\.